OSI Model Most Frequently Asked Interview Questions & Answers

 - What protocols fall under the TCP/IP Internet Layer?

-There are 4 protocols that are being managed by this layer.
+4 protocols are being managed by this layer.

 - What are the differences between MAC addresses and IP addresses?